The Geftakys Assembly in Goleta Assembly (Santa Barbara)

 Kurt and Andra Green were recalled from Champaign and sent to Santa Barbara/Goleta to work with Steve and Denise Farrell.
 Wes Cohen was commended to the Work in Goleta in the spring of 1985.
 Other Leading Brothers have been Randy Sutton, Mike Struven and Randy Verhoeff.

-In 1992 Brian Steele, a USB student, had the distinction of being "the first Saint deprogrammed from the Assembly".
+In 1992 Brian Steele, a USB student, had the distinction of being "the first Assembly member deprogrammed from the Assembly".
 He spent two weeks at Wellspring Retreat, where he wrote Robert Lifton's Criteria for Thought Reform Applied to the Geftakys Assemblies.

 In September 1998 the saints in Santa Barbara were aired for a month on a weekly one-hour cable TV program addressing the theme "Life's Great Questions" with street interviews and call-in questions by viewers.
 Goleta had a tent campaign in July 2000.
 In March 2001 there was a Single Sisters Retreat in Santa Barbara/SLO, with Tim & Ginger G. speaking.

 In February 2001 Santa Barbara cable TV broadcast a 26-week series on "Passages of Faith: Signs of the Times" featuring saints in the Santa Barbara Assembly.
 "S.O.N.T" at the bottom of the TV program notes below denotes "Studies in the Old and New Testament".